High-value target

-In United States military terminology, a high-value target (HVT) is the term given to a person or resource that an enemy commander requires to complete a mission.
-The term has been widely used in the news media for Osama Bin Laden and high-ranking officers of Al-Qaeda.
-Former Iraqi President Saddam Hussein was known as High Value Target Number One by the United States military before his capture.
+In United States military terminology, high-value target (HVT) is the term used to describe a person or resource which an enemy commander can least afford to lose.
+The term has been widely used in the news media for Osama bin Laden and high-ranking officers of al-Qaeda and other terrorist organizations.
+Former Iraqi president Saddam Hussein was known as High-Value Target Number One by the United States military before his capture.

+High-value individual (HVI) can be used if the target is a person.

+High-value airborne asset (HVAA) may be utilized when referring to aircraft.

-A high-payoff target, also known as an HPT, is a high-value target whose loss to the enemy will significantly contribute to the success of a friendly course of action.
+A high-payoff target (HPT), is a high-value target whose loss to the enemy will significantly contribute to the success of a friendly course of action.